Immaculate Heart College: History

 The Sisters of the Immaculate Heart of Mary founded, owned, and conducted the Immaculate Heart High School in 1905 in Los Angeles, California.
-It has six female graduates by June 1906.
+It had six female graduates by June 1906.
 In the following decades, both Immaculate Heart High School and the College soon established their reputations as an excellent university preparatory schools for girls and co-educational centers respectively.
 By far the majority of the high school's more than 10,000 graduates continued their education at colleges and universities nationwide.

 The college was affiliated with the Catholic University of America.
 It was accredited by the Western College Association.

 In the late 1960s, in response to directives from Vatican II as well as participation in therapy experiments run by researchers from the Esalen Institute, the Sisters followed the guidance of Pope Paul VI and conducted an extensive review of their structure and proposed changes in how they prayed, worked, lived together and governed themselves.
 However, the Archbishop of Los Angeles, Cardinal James Francis McIntyre, was opposed to all of the sisters' proposed changes, leading to a public dispute where he ordered the removal of all Immaculate Heart Sisters teaching in Los Angeles diocesan schools, and finally presented the Community with an ultimatum: either conform to the standards of traditional religious life or seek dispensation from vows.
 In the end, 90% chose to dispense from their vows and reorganize as a nonprofit organization (501(c)(3)), The Immaculate Heart Community, a voluntary lay community.
 Patricia Reif played an important part in encouraging the establishment of an ecumenical community.

 Corita Kent was a member of the community and obtained her degree from IHC; she taught art at the college between 1938 and 1968.

 The college closed in 1981 due to financial difficulties; its successor was the Immaculate Heart College Center, which closed in 2000.